BottlecapDave/HomeAssistant-OctopusEnergy/_docs/energy_dashboard.md

 You can only record current (i.e. today's) consumption in the Energy dashboard if you have a way of measuring live consumption in your home.

-There are 4 possible ways to obtain this data:
+There are 4 possible ways to obtain this consumption data:

 #### 1. Octopus Home Mini